 - Verification of source for down payment

-- Variable Rate Mortgage The mortgage rate varies with fluctuations in the bank’s prime rate.
+- Variable rate mortgage is when the mortgage rate moves with fluctuations in the bank’s prime rate.
 As a result, mortgage payments may vary during the term of the mortgage.
-A minimum term commitment is often required (usually 3 years).
-You may have the option to “lock-in” the mortgage at a fixed rate during the term with no penalty or additional expenses.advantages: much lower than fixed rate offered on the same time.
-The penalty is much lower and gives maximum flexibility to manage your mortgage and save you money.
-Disadvantage: fluctuates.
+A minimum term commitment is often required, usually 3 years.
+You may have the option to “lock in” the mortgage at a fixed rate during the term with no penalty or additional expenses.
+Advantages are a much lower rate compared to the fixed rate on offer at the same time the penalty is much lower with maximum flexibility to manage your mortgage and save you money.
+Disadvantage is that this rate fluctuates.

-- Closed Term Mortgage:The mortgage contract is typically written for terms of 1 to 10 years.
-Penalties may be triggered when you sell the house, want to refinance or optimize your mortgage or in the event you won the lottery (!) and wish to end the contract before the term expires (early repayment)
+- Closed term mortgage is when the contract is typically written for terms of 1 to 10 years.
+Penalties may be triggered when you sell the house, want to refinance or optimize your mortgage, or in the event you won the lottery (!) and wish to end the contract before the term expires, also known as early repayment.

-- Open Term Mortgage: The mortgage contract is written for a short term (usually 6 months or 1 year).
-No penalties are charged if the borrower wishes to end the contract before the term expires.
-Open term mortgages are usually more expensive due to their flexibility.
+- Open term mortgage is when the mortgage contract is written for a short term, usually 6 months or 1 year.
+No penalties are charged if the borrower wishes to end the contract before the term expires, but open term mortgages are usually more expensive due to their flexibility.